Richardaeld/Fat_Racoon_Kitchen/README.md

     + PythonDNS - Allows for DNS data transfer.
     + Werkzeug - Encrypts data as it is sent between the user and server.
     + Datetime - Allows Python to take a date/time stamp.
-    + Random - Allows a for a random number generator.
+    + Random - Allows for a random number generator.
-+ MongoDB - NoSQL database that application communicates with and stores information on.
++ MongoDB - NoSQL database that the application communicates with and stores information on.

 # Testing
 ## Developer Testing Specifications